spree/spree/guides/content/developer/core/shipments.markdown

 * $5 per item if it's light or regular
 * $50 per item if it's heavy.

+USPS charges:

+* $8 per item if it's light or regular
+* $20 per item if it's heavy.

 To achieve this setup you need the following configuration:

 * 4 Shipping Categories: Default, light, regular and heavy